GregTheMadMonk/tnl-noa/Documentation/Tutorials/Pointers/tutorial_Pointers.md

 \include UniquePointerExample.out

 A disadventage of `UniquePointer` is that it cannot be passed to the CUDA kernel since it requires making a copy of itself.
 This is, however, from the nature of this object, prohibited.
-Not only for this reason, TNL offers also a `SharedPointer`.
+For this reason we have to derreference the pointer on the host.
+This is done by a method `getData`.
+Its template parameter tells what object image we want to dereference - the one on the host or the one on the device.
+When we passing the object on the device, we need to get the device image.
+The method `getData` returns constant reference on the object.
+Non-constant reference is accessible via a method `modifyData`.
+When this method is used to get the reference on the host image, the pointer is marked as **potentialy modified**.
+Note that we need to have non-const reference even when we need to change the data (array elements for example) but not the meta-data (array size for example).
+If meta-data do not change there is no need to synchronize the object image with the one on the device.
+To distinguish between these two situations, the smart pointer keeps one more object image which stores the meta-data state since the last synchronization.
+Before the device image is synchronised, the host image and the last-synchronization-state image are compared.
+If they do not change no synchronization is required.
+One can see that TNL cross-device smart pointers are really meant only for small objects, otherwise the smart pointers overhead might be significant.

 ## Shared pointers <a name="shared_pointers"></a>